Why buy a Pyne & Smith Garment?

-Linen is a low maintenance fabric.
+Linen is a natural fiber fabric.
 All Pyne & Smith garments come to you pre-washed.
-Hand or machine wash on gentle in warm water.
+Machine or hand wash in warm water.
 Dry by laying flat or tumble dry on low heat.
-Do not bleach.
-Do not use oxygenated detergents that contain hydrogen peroxide such as Oxyclean or Vanish on the buttons, and we recommend you do not soak the buttons.
+Please do not bleach the linen.

 IRONING - we love the beautiful, crumply look that makes linen so unique!
 If you do need to iron your garments, it helps to iron the garment while it is still moist.
 Do not iron to a crease.

 All Pyne & Smith garments are small batch made, in order to be sustainable.
 Our sizes sell out!
 The good news?
 We do re-stock popular items once after a collection is launched.
 For Spring/Summer, we usually re-stock in May.
 For Fall/Winter, we usually re-stock in December.
 It's worth signing up for our newsletter to be notified about re-stocks, sales and other special events.

 Yes, we have gift cards in our shop!
 Search 'Gift Card' in our search area.